-The Council of Europe's Convention on Cybercrime is the only major multilateral convention that addresses cvbercrime issues. coordination The Convention Cybercrime lists a number of crimes that signatories are required to codify in their domestic law.
+The Council of Europe's Convention on Cybercrime is the only major multilateral convention that addresses cvbercrime coordination issues.
+The Convention on Cybercrime lists a number of crimes that signatories are required to codify in their domestic law.
 These crimes include hacking, child pornography offences and offences related to intellectual property violations.
 The convention also sets out a number of procedural mechanisms that signatories must establish domestically, such as granting law enforcement authorities the power to compel Internet service providers (ISPs) to monitor a person's online activities.